 In April 2016, we took a trip to Eastern Samar to do some surfing and deliver school supplies to Bato Elementary School and a smaller school in the town of San Pablo.
-On April 26, 2017 we took another trip back to surf and visit another smaller school in the city’s outskirts.
+On April 26, 2017, we took another trip back to the surf and visit another smaller school on the city’s outskirts.

 Siblings Michael and Carolyn from PAPEL are joined by our Content Specialist, Gian, as they sort school supplies in the PhotoUp Office.
 The supplies are sorted and assembled into kits.
 Each kit contains pens, pencils, crayons, paper, and notebooks.

 Our luggage for the trip was composed of a few days worth of food, 3 surfboards, 3 backpacks, hammocks, and 2 boxes worth of school supplies.

 Larry doing last-minute checks before we’re shuttled to our ferry from the terminal.

 We docked at around 4 AM at the port of Ormoc City the following day.

 Shortly after breakfast, we loaded all our stuff into the van and began our 6-hour trip from Ormoc City to Borongan City

 Touchdown!
 We’ve arrived at one of the local beaches in Borongan.

 Beach break is right across the street from Bato Elementary School, last year’s beneficiary of the school supplies we donated.

 For our accommodations throughout the trip, we stayed in our cocoon hammocks made locally by awesome people in Cebu.